Huegoxaga/notes/os/macos.md

 - `brew search` list all packages available from homebrew.
 - `brew update` update all packages
 - `brew outdated` list all outdated packages and apps
-- `brew upgrade` update outdated packages and apps
+- `brew upgrade` update all outdated unpinned packages and apps
+  - `brew pin <PackageName>` stop a package from being updated
+  - `brew unpin <PackageName>` undo pinning
-- `brew cleanup` troubleshoot and clean old versions
+- `brew cleanup` Remove stale lock files and outdated downloads for all formulae and casks, and remove old versions of installed formulae
 - `brew list` list installed packages and apps
 - `brew install <PackageName>` install a package.
   - brew with distinguish some new package with pre-installed system package by prepending a `g` to its name. use `-with-default-names` will make them use their original names.
+- `brew link <PackageName>` creates symlinks from `/usr/local/Cellar` to `/usr/local/bin`, or `/usr/local/lib`
-- `brew unlink <package> && brew link <package>` recreate the symlink for an installed package
+  - `brew unlink <package> && brew link <package>@NewVersion` recreate the symlink for different version
+  - `brew link --overwrite <PackageName>` update link
 - `brew uninstall <PackageName>` uninstall a package.
 - `brew home <PackageName>` open package or app homepage in browser.
 - `brew tap <RepoName>` include an external repo.
 If a certain formulae is not found using `brew search`.
 The package can then be installed using `brew install`.